acaglayan/CNN_randRNN/README.md

 - Support both one-stage CNN feature extraction and two-stage incorporation of CNN-randRNN feature extraction.
 - Applicable to AlexNet, VGGNet-16, ResNet-50, ResNet-101, DenseNet-121 as backbone CNN models.
 - Pretrained models can be used as fixed feature extractors in a fast way.
 They also can be used after performing finetuning.
-- A novel random pooling strategy, which extends the uniform randomness in RNNs, is presented to cope with the high dimensionality of inputs.
+- A novel random pooling strategy, which extends the uniform randomness in RNNs and is applicable to both spatial and channel wise downsampling, is presented to cope with the high dimensionality of CNN activations.
 - A soft voting approach based on individual SVM confidences for multi-modal fusion has been presented.
 - An effective depth colorization based on surface normals has been presented.
 - Clear and extendible code structure for supporting more datasets and applying to new ideas.